-Yes, if you plan on using more fruit 2 or 3 times the amount called for in the recipe (this recipe is made with one cup, you can easily add up to 3 cups) it’ll be more like a fruit pie with crumb topping, or a “crumble” you don’t need to adjust any other ingredients if you don’t want to.
+Yes, you can add more fruit.
+If you triple the amount it’ll be more like a fruit pie with crumb topping, or a “crumble” you don’t need to adjust any other ingredients if you don’t want to.

 If you want to make a really large serving more than 3 cups of berries… then you may want to add more “crisp” topping.
 I would cook it at 375° for a little longer and you won’t want to turn it over with a spatula/stirring it halfway through cooking as that many berries will create more liquid and turning it will create a messier result.

 You may find it better to cook it at 375-400° for 20 minutes if you have it spread to 1″ on a baking sheet the broiler will work, but if the crisp is thicker you can cook it longer with a lower temperature to be sure it won’t burn.

 Yes, place everything in a skillet and heat it over medium-high heat stir it to heat it evenly.
 Place a lid on for a couple of minutes at the end to be sure it’s all hot, the berries are softened.

 This can also be heated on the grill, which makes it a great summertime dessert.